benc-uk/smilr/README.md

 <a name="db"></a>

 # Component 4 - Database
-All data is held in a single Cosmos DB database called **microserviceDb** and also in single collection, this collection is called **alldata**
+All data is held in a single Cosmos DB database called **smilrDb** and also in single collection, this collection is called **alldata**

 The collection is partitioned on a key called `doctype`, when events and feedback are stored the partition key is added as an additional property on all entities/docs, e.g. `doctype: 'event'` or `doctype: 'feedback'`.
 Note. the `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored.
 Note.
 This may not be the best collection / partitioning scheme but it serves our purposes, and saves costs

 ### Database Initialization
-In order to create the database (**microserviceDb**) and the collection (**alldata**) you will need to use the data service API, and call `/api/dbinit`, before you do this the app will not function and you will get errors.
+In order to create the database (**smilrDb**) and the collection (**alldata**) you will need to use the data service API, and call `/api/dbinit`, before you do this the app will not function and you will get errors.
 This call will also load demo/seed data.
 See notes above about how to call this API.

 ### Deploying Cosmos DB
 Deployment of a new Cosmos DB account is simple, using the Azure CLI it is a single command.
 Note the account name must be unique so you will have to change it